 - Losing a loved one, an abusive relationship, experiencing relationship breakdowns. etc.

-Changes in levels of certain hormones in the brain – dopamine, serotonin, cortisol, and noradrenaline.
-These hormones are important when it comes to the regulation of your behavior, sleep, mood, response to stressful events, etc.
+Certain changes in levels of certain hormones in the brain – dopamine, serotonin, cortisol, and noradrenaline are also considered to be some of the factors that can increase the risk of fibromyalgia.
+These hormones regulate your behavior, sleep, mood, responding to stressful events, etc.

-Changes to Chemicals in the Nervous System – Brain, spinal cord, and nerves.
-The central nervous system is responsible for transmitting information (including pain messages) around your body through a network.
-Abnormal messages may result in constant and extreme sensitivity to pain.
+There are also changes to chemicals in the nervous system – brain, spinal cord, and nerves.
+The central nervous system is responsible for transmitting information (including pain messages) throughout your body.
+Abnormal messages may result in constant and extreme sensitivity and pain.

 2. How to deal with Fibromyalgia?

 - Medicines – The most important and vital treatment is to get help from a doctor or a physical therapist.